-BHC’s success is only as strong as its partnerships.
-Many friends and supporters have found common ground with us and share our goals.
+Many friends and supporters have found common ground with BHC and share our goals.
 These partners not only make our programs possible, they form an integral part of the BHC mission.
-Burbank Housing Corporation continues its mission with the full support of the Burbank community.
-Residents, civic organizations and the business community are all involved in BHC’s efforts; providing both political and social support as well as financial help.
+Residents, civic organizations and the business community are all involved in BHC’s efforts; providing political, social, and financial support.

 A long-established organization providing, among many other, high quality professional mental health care, counseling and family support services, Family Service Agency (FSA) partners with BHC to provide specialized support programs in BHC’s Special Housing Programs.